georgerobescu/urbit-visor/guides/building-auth-id-apps/README.md

 And that's it!
 Try it out, and you have a fully functional Urbit authentication server running.
 No more relying on external services to secure your application.
 While our code got more complicated than usual, juggling three elements: an Urbit server, a web frontend and a Node backend, the code for each is very simple and straightforward, which is what Urbit is all about: owning our code and infrastructure, and being able to understand it fully.

 The full code for this `auth-id` as well as this demo application is public at [our Github repo](https://github.com/dcspark/urbit-visor), so please go check it out and try it by yourself.
-You can also reach us at our Urbit group, `havbex/dcspark` and [Discord](https://discord.gg/dcspark) for any doubts or suggestions.

 #### Credits